GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 ## How do I develop against an uninstalled GStreamer copy?

-It is possible to develop and compile against an uninstalled copy of gstreamer and gst-plugins-\* (for example, against git checkouts).
-This allows you to develop against and test the latest GStreamer version without having to install it and without interfering with your system-wide GStreamer setup.
+It is possible to develop and compile against an uninstalled copy of GStreamer and its plugins, for example, against git checkouts.
+This enables you to test the latest version of GStreamer without interfering with your system-wide GStreamer installation.

 There are two ways to achieve such a setup:

 1. [`gst-build`][gst-build] is our new meta-build module based on the [Meson build system][meson].
-This is the shiny new thing.
+This is the shiny new option.
 It's fast and simple to get started with, but you will need a recent version of Meson installed.
 Just check out the git repository and run the `setup.py` script.
    Once the initial meson configure stage has passed, you can enter an uninstalled environment by running `ninja uninstalled` in the build directory.
-This will make sure tools and plugin from the uninstalled build tree will be used.
+This will make sure tools and plugins from the uninstalled build tree are used.
 Any problems, let us know.

 2. [`gst-uninstalled`][gst-uninstalled] is our traditional autotools-
-   and libtool-based build setup.
-The easiest way too create such a setup is using the [latest version of the `create-uninstalled-setup.sh` script][create-uninstalled].
-This setup makes use of the [latest version of the `gst-uninstalled` script][gst-uninstalled].
-Running this script, you'll be in an environment where the uninstalled tools and plugins will be used by default.
-Also, `pkg-config` will detect the uninstalled copies before (and prefer them to) any installed copies.
+   and libtool-based, uninstalled setup tool, but it requires a few extra steps like manually downloading the needed GStreamer repositories.
+The [`create-uninstalled-setup.sh`][create-uninstalled] script automates this process.
+Run `create-uninstalled.sh` and follow its instructions to gain access to an environment where uninstalled GStreamer tools and plugins are used by default.
+Also, `pkg-config` will prefer uninstalled library copies over installed ones.

 Multiple uninstalled setups can be used in parallel, e.g. one for the latest stable branch and one for git master.
 Have a look at the